ukushu/Ifrit/Docs/LevenstainInstructions.md

 ## Ifrit - Usage of `Levenstain` distance search

-Also ifrit contains `Levenstain distance` between 2 strings algorythm.
+Also ifrit contains `Levenstain distance` -- distance between 2 strings algorythm.

 And `Levenstain distance` search.

 Search using `Fuse` works better in general.
-But in some cases `Levenstain distance` this also can be useful.
-In some cases it's can be a bit faster.
+But in some cases `Levenstain distance` this also can be useful - it's can be a bit faster.

 LEVENSTAIN SEARCH returns the same search result: `[Fuse.SearchResult]`, but this result have **EMPTY RANGES PROPERTY**.